krzys9876/krzys9876/README.md

 Professionally I do a lot of database stuff (Oracle, Postgresql/Greenplum), I use java, scala (+spark) and python as my primary languages.

 I love retro computing so you may find some Z80 assembler, FPGAs and Arduino.
-I'm always trying to do my retro computers myself including schematics, PCB layout and etching.
+I'm always trying to do my retro computers all by myself including schematics, PCB layout, board etching and soldering.

 Feel free to use my code and enjoy 👍